Finxit-IT-Solutions/finxit-blog/content/posts/2025-02-19-fun-with-wake-on-lan-and-sfp.md

 However, now I was confident and curious: can I also make it work with the `10G` Marvell network card?
 While having two network cables to my workstation is no biggie, it is still quite unnecessary (yes I'm still using my `10G` Marvell card mainly - bite me).
 After more debugging, switching cables and ports etc. I realized: the network card is not the problem, it works just fine.
 However, the network port on my router seems to be the problem.

 You see, my router, an Unifi Dream Machine Pro, doesn't have a native `10G` `RJ45` port, but it has a `SFP+` module slot.
-And that's where the problem is: my `SFP+` to `RJ45` module does not support Fast Ethernet, which is used when the system is in S5 mode (shutdown).
+Thanks to [this thread](https://community.ui.com/questions/WoL-packets-blocked-by-SFP-port-on-a-US-8-150W/dd5e9ed2-a3da-488a-93fb-4f8817bd0510), which gave the correct hint that the module is the problem: my `SFP+` to `RJ45` module does not support Fast Ethernet, which is used when the system is in S5 mode (shutdown).
 So the uplink - at least from the point of view of the router - was down.
 A particularly misleading detail: the LEDs on the network card were still on, so I just _assumed_, that there would be an uplink.

 ### The solution now?